 Drain cleaners are typically advertised as “clog pushers.”
-Unfortunately, this isn’t entirely accurate.
-Drain cleaning fluid is a corrosive substance, which means it actually “eats” away at the clog, rather than pushing it.
+This isn’t exactly accurate.
+Drain cleaning fluid is a corrosive substance, which means it actually “eats” away at clogs rather than pushing them.

-These types of drain products don’t just eat clogs, but they can also erode metal pipes, fixtures, and clothing.
-As a result, the can weaken pipes and damage fixtures.
-Plus it’s a health hazard, causing blindness if it contacts your eyes!
+Liquid drain products don’t just eat clogs, but they also eat at metal pipes, fixtures, and clothing.
+This can weaken pipes and damage fixtures.
+Besides that, it’s a health hazard, even causing blindness if it contacts your eyes!

-Another product you may have heard to use is hydrochloric acid, also known as muriatic acid.
-This is a dangerous product; the vapors are incredibly harmful, so it’s necessary to use a respirator when using this chemical.
-Additionally, it causes severe burns and blindness if it comes into contact with your skin and eyes.
-For safety reasons, you should not use this product.
+Another product you might have been told to use is hydrochloric acid, also known as muriatic acid.
+This is a dangerous product!
+The vapors are incredibly harmful, so it’s necessary to wear a respirator when using this chemical.
+It can also cause severe burns and blindness if it comes into contact with your skin and eyes.
+For safety reasons, we strongly suggest you do not use this product.

-The bottom line is that your average liquid drain cleaners only treat the symptoms not the rot cause and can erode your plumbing and fixtures.
+The bottom line is that your average liquid drain cleaners only treat the symptoms, not the root causes of drain clogs, and sometimes cause other problems.
 Your best bet when experiencing a clogged drain is to call a professional.

 What the Pros Know

 A drain expert is skilled in finding the least invasive way to unclog your drain.
-They are effectively able to address the source of the issue – not just fix the symptoms (plus your plumbing won’t be eaten away!).
-A drain tech will effectively remove the clog and reopen the flow so water can smoothly pass through your home’s pipes once again.
+They are able to address the source of the issue, not just fix the symptoms.
+You also don’t have to worry about your drains being eaten way by corrosive substances!
+A drain tech will effectively remove the clog and reopen the flow so water can pass smoothly through your home’s pipes once again.

 3 Easy Ways to Prevent Clogged Drains: